Resilient-Labs/Alumni-Learning-Plan/README.md

 # 📚 Alumni Learning Plan

-A 60 day learning plan to refresh the basics of OOP, get a command of Full Stack Javascript, build clean UIs with React, and practice skills you'll need to be productive team member like advanced git and TDD.
+A 126 day learning plan to refresh the basics of OOP, get a command of Full Stack Javascript, build clean UIs with React, explore the cutting edge, and practice skills you'll need to be productive team member like advanced git and TDD.

 ## Skills Covered: